 - Cable Flies: 3 sets x 15 reps

 - Cable Rows: 3 sets x 15 reps

-On day 5, you will target your upper body muscles with medium intensity lifting.
-This includes dumbbell bench press, bent-over rows, Arnold press, cable flies, and cable rows.
+On day 5, you will target your upper body muscles with medium-intensity lifting.
+This includes a dumbbell bench press, bent-over rows, Arnold press, cable flies, and cable rows.
 These exercises are designed to target your upper body muscles with moderate intensity, which will help to improve muscle definition, increase endurance, and aid recovery.

 Day 6: Lower Body Medium